dougrich/go-slashscheduler/README.md

-# template-go-pkg
+# go-slashscheduler

-This is a template for quickly scaffolding a new golang package
+go-slashscheduler is a go package